Hello world! I am a PhD candidate studying Physics. I love technology, photography, music, and my family.

 About my Research

 I am a graduate student at Notre Dame doing research in Astrophysics.
 I trying to understanding Type Ia supernovae (SN Ia) and use them to understand the dynamics of the universe with my advisor Peter Garnavich.

-Now I am working on invesitgating systmatic uncertatinties of SN Ia.
-We again look at the Hubble diagram residuals, but now are comparing them to properties of where a supernova occured in a galaxy.
-We are using new data, to see if properties of the stellar population, like age, has any consitent effect on the intrinsic brightness of SN Ia.
+Now I am working on investigating systematic uncertainties of SN Ia.
+We again look at the Hubble diagram residuals, but now are comparing them to properties of where a supernova occurred in a galaxy.
+We are using new data, to see if properties of the stellar population, like age, has any consistent effect on the intrinsic brightness of SN Ia.